Latest News

 Ask-A-Lawyer

-Short on Time?
-Volunteer attorneys are needed to staff a range of Ask-A-Lawyer programs that provide free brief consultations to unrepresented individuals who have questions about a legal matter.
+Short on time?
+Volunteer attorneys are needed to staff a range of Ask-A-Lawyer programs that provide free brief consultations to unrepresented individuals with questions about legal matters.
+See upcoming sessions and find out how you can volunteer or attend.

-READ MORE
+Learn MORE

 Give Back to Those Who Serve

-CLE Coming Soon!
-Volunteer for ASK-A-LAWYER
+SIGN UP FOR CLE Volunteer for ASK-A-LAWYER

 Attorney of the Month

-March 2025
+April 2025

 Read more …